-- quality assurance of online offerings.
+quality assurance of online offerings.

 	What are some of the challenges that our students face in today's higher education pursuits?
 Perhaps not much different than in years' past.
 However, with the growth of online education, students find the convenience to be worth the effort of managing self-discipline and time management.
 In a survey done in the Fall 2018 of all students taking an online class, the two biggest challenges in online course work were:

-This Intiative helps create quality online courses that help take down these two main barriers.
+	This Initiative helps create quality online courses that help address these two main challenges.

 	How does the Initiative help with those goals?